 High Country state parks represent a nationally significant spectrum of superb outdoor recreation and priceless preservation.
-Many feature programs, special music events, outdoor venues for family reunions and gatherings, even business retreats.
+Many feature programs, special music events, outdoor venues for family reunions and gatherings, and even business retreats.
 Hike to the top of Grandfather Mountain or Elk Knob.
 Paddle, tube, or cast a line at New River (home to a nationally significant multi-day canoe camping experience).
 Drive to the top of Mount Jefferson for awesome views.
 Open all year.

 A colorful legend attributed to Native Americans cites the odd updrafts on this spectacular crag that led "Ripley's Believe It or Not" to proclaim it "the only place in the world where snow falls upside down."
 The Blowing Rock's dramatic views from this cliffside perch, open since 1933 as "North Carolina's oldest travel attraction."
 Open year-round.

 Our trail to the East's loftiest vineyards will elevate your appreciation of fine wine - and great scenery.
 Take this spectacular loop of the High Country for three sophisticated viticultural experiences on a visit to the Grandfather Vineyard & Winery in Foscoe, the Banner Elk Winery in Banner Elk, and Linville Falls Winery in Linville Falls Community.

-The Boone Area's premier family fun park features a Western-themed ride on an authentic steam train-actually the Boone Area's first high-tech link to the outside world from the late 1800s to 1940 (Engine # 12 is listed on the National Register of Historic Places).
+The Boone Area's premier family fun park features a Western-themed ride on an authentic steam train-actually the Boone Area's first high-tech link to the outside world from the late 1800s to 1940 (Engine #12 is listed on the National Register of Historic Places).
 Now the shrill-whistled train nicknamed "Tweetsie" by early residents crosses a trestle, circles a mountain, and encounters robbers and Indians on the way back to a diverse assortment of rides and entertaining options.
-Great events include a Thomas the Tank Engine visit and October's Ghost Train.
+Great events include a Thomas the Tank Engine visit, October's Ghost Train, and Tweetsie Christmas.
 Open spring to fall.